 The default value of the Threshold is zero and you can increase it with 0.01 steps.

-If you see a very dark spot with the white background that is not good, so in that case the threshold should be increased.
-If there is big luminance fluctuation inside the shadow that is not good either, so the threshold should be increased.
-However if you see a dim patch somewhere that is not a shadow then you should change it to grey background.
+If you see a very dark spot with the white background that is not good, so in that case, the threshold should be increased.
+If there is a big luminance fluctuation inside the shadow that is not good either, so the threshold should be increased.
+However, if you see a dim patch somewhere that is not a shadow then you should change it to grey background.
 If you can’t see this patch with the gray background then probably it is safe to ignore it.

 What happens if you set too high value?
-First: the quality of the transparent object (like a glass) will be degraded.
+First: the quality of the transparent object (like glass) will be degraded.
 Later: the color of the subject starts to turn into dark grey.

-It is very important that dark shadows need bigger threshold so in ideal case you should check the setting with the darkest shadow that the subject can produce (but not more than that).
+It is very important that dark shadows need a bigger threshold so in ideal case you should check the setting with the darkest shadow that the subject can produce (but not more than that).

-Among several test we made often 0.06 was a sweet spot.
+Among several test, we made often 0.06 was a sweet spot.
 So if your final result is near to that then probably that is the right setting.

-In this example we set the Threshold to 0.07.
+In this example, we set the Threshold to 0.07.

 You don’t have to change it.

-In most cases you don’t have to change it.
+In most cases, you don’t have to change it.
 If you have some artifact that remained in the scene then you can try to eliminate that with this parameter.
 But be careful, even the slightest value increase will severely degrade the quality of the soft shadows.

-Also please note that if you check the result with full white background (White Comp Monitor Mode) sometime the shadows will look unnatural and often very noisy.
+Also please note that if you check the result with full white background (White Comp Monitor Mode) sometimes the shadows will look unnatural and often very noisy.
 This parameter can help you decrease these problems, but please check with your final composite, before you try to fix that.

 If you change to the Matte Monitor Mode then you will see the final alpha.

-In most cases the subject will not be perfectly opaque.
+In most cases, the subject will not be perfectly opaque.

 With the High Cut property, you can fix this.